 Over a nine-month period the Fifth Brigade killed, tortured and raped tens of thousands of unarmed civilians.
 In all, it is largely believed that at least 30,000 people died in the atrocities, and many more suffered severe physical or psychological harm.

 The first phase of Gukurahundi took place in Matabeleland North in 1983 when state security forces put in place a curfew, and massacred, beat, raped, and tortured hundreds of thousands of innocent civilians.
-Looting and burning of villages became the norm leaving entire communities devastated.
+Looting and burning of villages defined the operation that left entire communities emotionally, economically and physically devastated.

-The second phase of the Gukurahundi campaign was marked by the government of Zimbabwe’s launch of a strict curfew in parts of Matabeleland South in 1984; an exclusion zone was created in the communal areas within which the Central Intelligence Organisation (CIO), the Zimbabwean National Army (ZNA), and Fifth Brigade enforced a policy of food deprivation against the overwhelmingly Ndebele population; at least 350 000 Ndebele civilians were affected in the operation.
+The second phase of the Gukurahundi campaign was marked by the government of Zimbabwe’s launch of a strict curfew in parts of Matabeleland South (3 February – 10 April 1984).
+An exclusion zone was created in the communal areas within which the Central Intelligence Organisation (CIO), the Zimbabwean National Army (ZNA), and Fifth Brigade enforced a policy of food deprivation against the overwhelmingly Ndebele population; at least 350 000 Ndebele civilians were affected in the operation.

 The British wilful blindness to Gukurahundi massacres